ForgeRock/forgeops/README.md

     3. Did the main container enter a crashloop?
 Retrieve the logs using `kubectl logs pod-xxx`.
     4. Did a docker image fail to be pulled?
 Check for the correct docker image name and tag.
 If you are using a private registry, verify your image pull secret is correct.
     5. You can use `kubectl logs -p pod-xxx` to examine the logs of previous (exited) pods.
-* A common problem with 6.0 charts is the `git-ssh-secret` has not been properly created, or an existing secret is present and the helm chart is attempting to recreate it.
-Look at the init logs where git is used (amster, openidm, openig).
-You may find errors in attempting to clone the forgeops configuration repo.
-Even if you are cloning the public read only forgeops-init repo, you still need a "dummy" git-ssh-key (this process is being simplified for 6.5)
 * If the pods are coming up successfully, but you can't reach the service, you likely have ingress issues:
     1. Use `kubectl describe ing` and `kubectl get ing ingress-name -o yaml` to view the ingress object.
     2. Describe the service using `kubectl get svc; kubectl describe svc xxx`.
 Does the service have an `Endpoint:` binding?
 If the service endpoint binding is not present, it means the service did not match any running pods.